thosgood/this-weeks-finds/markdown/101-151/week132.md

 really important for homotopy theory and n-categories, and this book is a really great place to learn about it.

-9\) Frank Quinn, Group-categories, preprint available as [math.GT/9811047](http://xxx.lanl.gov/abs/math.GT/9811047).
+9) Frank Quinn, Group-categories, preprint available as [math.GT/9811047](http://xxx.lanl.gov/abs/math.GT/9811047).

 This one is about the algebra behind certain topological quantum field theories.
-I\'ll just quote the abstract:
+I'll just quote the abstract:

 > A group-category is an additively semisimple category with a monoidal
 > product structure in which the simple objects are invertible.
 For
 > example in the category of representations of a group, 1-dimensional
 > representations are the invertible simple objects.
 This paper gives a
-> detailed exploration of \"topological quantum field theories\" for
+> detailed exploration of "topological quantum field theories" for
 > group-categories, in hopes of finding clues to a better understanding
 > of the general situation.
 Group-categories are classified in several
 > ways extending results of Frohlich and Kerler.
 Topological field